 The information collected is not linked to your identity in any way or any other information provided by you.

-If you have registered through our website to receive email communications from Professional Hospitality and later change your mind, you may contact Us to have your name removed from our distribution lists.
+If you have registered through our website you may receive communications including email, text messages, phone calls and post from Professional Hospitality but may at any time contact Us to have your name removed from our distribution lists.

 Accessing and correcting personal information